-8. ALIGNING GOVERNMENT COMMUNICATIONS TO THE MTDP
+8 ALIGNING GOVERNMENT COMMUNICATIONS TO THE MEDIUM-TERM DEVELOPMENT PLAN (MTDP)

-- 8.1.
-The MTDP provides renewed impetus for government communication.
-Citizens, business and civil society eagerly await details of how the Seventh Administration will over the next five years address key challenges, build the country and position it for the future. - 8.2.
-The three strategic priorities of the Seventh Administration offer the opportunity for broad communication campaigns on each priority. - 8.3.
-Government's firm stance in the fight against crime and corruption will dovetail each of the three strategic priorities ensuring that all gains made over the period are not undermined by graft and unlawful acts.
-It will build on efforts to mobilise all resources in law enforcement and the participation of civil society through partnerships to reduce levels of crime and deal with corrupt practices. - 8.4.
-The detailed interventions of the MTDP to be implemented over the next five years and its specific measurable objectives creates a roadmap that can be mirrored in government communication.
-This can be done by sharing significant milestones through dedicated communication campaigns. - 8.5.
-All departments must champion the MTDP by communicating on how their key programmes contribute towards the attainment of national priorities.
+- 8.1 The Medium-Term Development Plan (MTDP) provides renewed impetus for government communication.
+Citizens, business and civil society eagerly await details of how the 7th administration will over the next five years address key challenges, build the country and position it for the future. - The three strategic priorities of the 7th administration, namely, Inclusive Growth and Job Creation, Reduce Poverty and Tackle the High Cost of Living, and Build a Capable, Ethical and Developmental State, offers the opportunity for broad communication campaigns on each priority. - 8.3 Government's firm stance in the fight against crime and corruption will dovetail each of the three strategic priorities ensuring that all gains made over the period are not undermined by graft and unlawful acts.
+It will build on efforts to mobilise all resources in law enforcement and the participation of civil society through partnerships to reduce levels of crime and deal with corrupt practices. - 8.4 The detailed interventions of the MTDP to be implemented over the next five years and its specific measurable objectives creates a roadmap that can be mirrored in government communication.
+This can be done through informing, education and sharing significant milestones through dedicated communication campaigns. - 8.5 All departments must champion the MTDP by communicating on how their key programmes contribute towards the attainment of national priorities.
 This will ensure proactive communication and allow us to reclaim the communications space on key issues.
-This is an opportunity to reframe South Africa over the next five years.
+This is an opportunity to re-frame South Africa over the next five years.

-8.6.
-Overarching MTDP Communication
+8.6 Overarching MTDP Communication

-- 8.6.1.
-The current improved optimism in the country indicated by the GCIS Tracker Research (2024) is an opportunity to ensure that all citizens take ownership of the MTDP, become part of its implementation and part of our nation's development over the next five years. - 8.6.2.
-The MTDP sets out a well-defined vision to draw all sectors of society to support and advance our nation under a common banner of 'we are all in this together'.
-As the plan is derived from commitments of Seventh Administration members, it ensures a wide buy-in from across society and the political spectrum.
+- 8.6.1 The current improved optimism in the country indicated by GCIS Tracker research (2024) is an opportunity to make sure that all citizens take ownership of the MTDP, become part of its implementation and part of our nation's development over the next five years. - 8.6.2 The MTDP sets out a well-defined vision to draw all sectors of society to support and advance our nation under a common banner of we are all in this together.
+As the plan is derived from commitments of 7th administration members, it ensures wide buy in from across society and the political spectrum.
 Moreover, the MTDP offers an opportunity to forge greater partnerships in addressing our nation's most pressing challenges.
-Communication remains a cornerstone in fostering such partnerships and drawing all South Africans into a common front.
+Communication remains a cornerstone in fostering such partnerships and drawing all South Africans into a common front. - 8.6.3 Government Clusters will drive the MTDP commitments through an outcomesbased approach.
+This further creates communication opportunities through overarching communication campaigns that brings alive the main thrusts of the

-8.6.3.
-Government clusters will drive the MTDP commitments through an outcomes-based approach.
-This further creates communication opportunities through overarching communication campaigns that bring alive the main thrusts of the MTDP in impacting the lives of South Africans.
-The following cluster outcomes uplift our nation's imperatives of driving inclusive growth and job creation, reducing poverty and tackling the high cost of living, and building a capable, ethical and developmental state.
+MTDP in impacting the lives of South Africans.
+The following cluster outcomes uplifts our nation's imperatives of driving inclusive growth and job creation, reducing poverty and tackling the high cost of living, and building a capable, ethical and developmental state.